 (2) Matcha Latte: also knows as “Cortado”

-- Similarly to the traditional Usucha style, sift 2 chasaku bamboo spoon (2 grams) of ceremonial Matcha.
+- Similarly to the traditional Usucha style, sift 2 chasaku bamboo spoon (2 grams) or 1 teaspoon of culinary matcha.

 - Add a small amount of warm milk of your choice to create a smooth paste.